 5. Own the visual element

-Visual elements can often make or break a presentation and make your project findings either stand out or fade into the background.
-Using an interactive presentation tool like Prezi can make your abstract ideas concrete by synthesizing and displaying images, ideas, data, and more.
+Visual elements can often make or break a presentation.
+They either make your project findings stand out or fade into the background.
+Present a presentation using an interactive presentation tool like Prezi.
+It can make your abstract ideas concrete by synthesizing and displaying images, ideas, data, and more.
 But whenever you bring any visual element into a presentation, remember this: Presentation content should be supplemental to your spoken material, not the main act.
 You shouldn’t be standing with your back facing half the audience, reading your presentation verbatim and hoping your audience doesn’t fall asleep.

 6. Hook your audience quickly

 You won’t be able to impress your audience if they’re drifting off to sleep halfway through your presentation.
 You need to engage your audience from the start and maintain that attention throughout your project presentation.
 Think of the beginning of your presentation as the first page of a book.
 After that first line or that first paragraph, would your audience keep reading?
 Hook your audience by presenting the problem your discussion will attempt to solve or by sharing a personal anecdote.
+You can also start with a shocking statistic or a rhetorical question.
 Tie your discussion to current events or to other important issues surrounding your broader conversation.

-Don’t let stress about how to present your project keep you from impressing your audience.
+Don’t let stress about how to present a presentation keep you from impressing your audience.
 Combine these tips with a high-quality Prezi presentation and you’ll engage people, drive your message home, and be more confident the next time you’re asked to present.